korbendallaskoop/dotfiles/webo(5GB.nxtcld)/Notes/qownnotes/xmodmap howto with 2760p keycodes.md

     xmodmap ~/.Xmodmap

 Check that all modifier changes are included.
 Add if not.
-Set `clear` at top and `add` at end.
+Set modifiers `clear` at top and `add` at end.

 Making changes persistent across reboots: